moby/vpnkit/docs/ethernet.md

 ## Inside Docker for Windows

-The Docker for Windows VM is running on top of Hyper-V. `vpnkit` on the host uses Hyper-V sockets to connect to a process inside the VM which accepts the connection and configures a `tap` device.
+The Docker for Windows VM is running on top of Hyper-V. `vpnkit` on the host uses Hyper-V sockets to connect to a process (`tap-vsockd`) inside the VM which accepts the connection and configures a `tap` device.
 Frames are encapsulated using the same custom protocol as on the Mac.